 Represent members and the wider landcare community to the general populace and Government, including Landcare New South Wales and Natural Resource Management agencies.

-Build and maintain networks and partnerships.
+Build, maintain and support groups, networks and partnerships.

-Obtain funding for on-ground activities, networking, education and promotion, and the administrative costs of GSL.
+Obtain funding for on-ground activities, support, networking, education and promotion, and the administrative costs of GSL.

 Work with and build relationships with Aboriginal and Torres Strait Islander people.